opendaylight/docs/docs/getting-started-guide/concepts_and_tools.rst

      on the Karaf console.

-* **Network embedded Experience (NeXt)** is a developer toolkit that provides tools to draw network-centric topology UI elements that offer visualizations of the following:

-  a.
-Large complex network topologies
-  #.
-Aggregated network nodes
-  #.
-Traffic/path/tunnel/group visualizations
-  #.
-Different layout algorithms
-  #.
-Map overlays
-  #.
-Preset user-friendly interactions

-  NeXt can work with DLUX to build OpenDaylight applications.
-Check out the NeXt_demo_ for more information on the interface.

 * Model-Driven Service Abstraction Layer (MD-SAL) is the OpenDaylight framework that allows developers to create new Karaf features in the form of services and protocol drivers and connects them to one another.
 You can think of the